awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 **Cost to complete:** The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).

-**Note:** Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.
+**Note:** When completed, be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

 #### Topics

 + Prerequisites
 + Understand the workflow
-+ Create an IAM role that is used to execute Lambda functions
++ Create an AWS Identity and Access Management (IAM) role that is used to execute Lambda functions
-+ Create a workflow by using AWS Step functions
++ Create a workflow by using Step Functions
 + Create an IntelliJ project
 + Add the POM dependencies to your project
 + Create Lambda functions by using the Lambda Java API
 + Package the project that contains Lambda functions
 + Deploy Lambda functions
-+ Create the Amazon RDS database
++ Create the Amazon Relational Database Service (Amazon RDS) database
 + Add Lambda functions to workflows
-+ Invoke the workflow from the AWS Console
++ Invoke the workflow from the AWS Command Console

 ## Prerequisites
 To follow along with the tutorial, you need the following: